 How do I install the EW4009 solar monitor?

-You will most likely require the assistance of an electrician to make sure you clamp the sensor over the correct cables.
+An electrician will be able to help you clamp the sensor correctly.
 This is a simplified diagram of how it works:

 To successfully use this monitor you will need to be able to completely isolate your ‘household consumption’ from ‘solar production’ at your meter board.
 This is an example of how the unit can be installed: